janeyoung2018/Finance-RCA-Agent/docs/status.md

 - README mentions sweep usage and new rollup/domain fields.
 - LangGraph-based orchestration for single scopes and full sweeps with progress updates stored in the run store.
 - OpenTelemetry + Phoenix wiring captures RCA runs, per-agent spans, and LLM usage (latency/tokens/cost) with OTLP exporters and optional local Phoenix dashboard.
-- Run store now uses durable SQLite storage at `data/run_store.sqlite` to persist run status/results across restarts.
+- Run store uses durable SQLite storage at `data/run_store.sqlite` to persist run status/results across restarts and supports paginated/status-filtered run listing for the frontend history view.
 - GitHub Actions CI runs compile checks and pytest with coverage (xml artifact) on push/PR.
 - Dockerfiles added for API and frontend plus docker-compose for running both.
 - Coverage configured via pytest-cov (`pytest.ini`) producing terminal and XML reports.

 ## Not Implemented / Gaps vs README Vision
-- Synthesis/challenge remain rule-based; deeper LLM reasoning beyond Q&A is still absent.
-- No auth; metrics beyond traces/tokens/cost still minimal.
+- Decision support remains heuristic-first: LLM usage is limited to summaries/Q&A/challenge over stored outputs (no tool-using or causal modeling).
+- Data connectors are limited to the bundled CSV dataset; no warehouse adapters or freshness monitoring.
+- No auth or RBAC; operational hardening is light (no rate limiting/backpressure on background jobs).
-- Frontend still lacks saved presets, multi-run comparisons, and richer drill-downs beyond the improved history and rollup toggles.
+- Frontend still lacks saved presets, side-by-side multi-run comparisons, and deeper drill-down visualizations beyond the current rollups/history toggles.